 College students may register to vote in the county/state of their home address or in the county/state where they are attending college.
 Learn about Election Day, absentee by-mail, and early voting options for college students here.

 No. Changes to party affiliation cannot be made during the early voting period.

 Lines are generally not long during the first days of early voting.
 Voting lines are the longest on the final 3 days of early voting.

-No. Your vote will be counted on Election Day along with the ballots cast at the polling places.
+No. Your vote will be counted on Election Day along with the ballots cast that day at the polling places.

 Yes, and it is easy.
-(Watch video explaining how easy it is.)
+(Watch a video explaining how easy it is.)